Jin0316/Helpful-or-Harmful-Inter-Task-Association/README.md

 # Helpful-or-Harmful:Inter-Task Association for Continual Learning

-The official code for ECCV22: Helpful or Harmful: Inter-Task Association for Continual Learning
+The official code for Helpful or Harmful: Inter-Task Association for Continual Learning [ECCV 22]

 <div align="center">